source-foundry/font-v/README.md

 ### Version number modification with `write`

-Enter the desired version number in `integer.integer` format after the `--ver=` flag.
-Support is provided for the intended period glyph to be replaced with an underscore `_` or dash `-` for users on platforms where the period is a special shell character.
+Enter the desired version number in `MAJOR.MINOR` format after the `--ver=` flag.
+Support is provided for the intended period glyph to be replaced in the command with an underscore `_` or dash `-` for users on platforms where the period is a special shell character.

 All of the following result in modification of the version number to `2.020`: